yhager/drupal-israel/sites/all/themes/tendu/README.txt

       A theme developed for http://drupal.org.il - The home for Drupal
       developers and users in Israel.

-   In tendu I use the concept of sub-theming a bit differently:
+   In Tendu I use the concept of sub-theming a bit differently:
-   Tendu itself is not intended to be used as a standalone theme, but to be as a core for advanced layouts (= sub-themes) to be built on.
+   Tendu itself is not intended to be used as a standalone theme, but as a core for advanced layouts (= sub-themes) to be built on.

 2. Quick start: